MicrosoftDocs/windows-itpro-docs/windows/manage/configure-devices-without-mdm.md

 Rather than wiping a device and applying a new system image, in Windows 10 you can apply a provisioning package at any time.
 A provisioning package can include management instructions and policies, installation of specific apps, customization of network connections and policies, and more.

 You can provide provisioning packages on a network shared folder that employees can access to configure their devices.
 Or you can put a provisioning package on a USB flash drive or SD card to hand out.
-You can even send the provisioning package to someone in email.

 Provisioning packages are simple for employees to install.
 And when they remove a provisioning package, policies that the package applied to their device are removed.